Whether you’re a die-hard adventurer, a foodie traveler, or a meandering road tripper, you’ll find no shortage of amazing things to do in Vermont.

 There are dozens of public access points to catch a fabulous sunset.
 My first choice is Oakledge Park in the south end of Burlington, but you can ride along the bike path between Oakledge and Colchester for sublime western views.

-2. Explore an Ancient Coral Reef in Vermont
+2. Explore an Ancient Fossil Reef in Vermont

-Step back in time and explore one of the oldest known coral reefs in the world!
+Step back in time and explore one of the oldest known fossil reefs in the world!

 Lake Champlain was once part of a tropical sea, and the fossilized plants and animals at the Chazy Reef are approximately 480 million years old.
 The Chazy Reef is just part of a 1,000-mile ridge from the ancient Iapetus Ocean that extends from Newfoundland to Tennessee.